nealrs/wwalexa/readme.md

 ## Emailing in Updates

 I also built an endpoint using Mailgun so that approved users can _email_ in audio files.
 Why?
 Because maybe you are some master podcaster and already have a workflow to record & master your audio.
+Also, Twilio isn't free.

 Message format: